mozilla/treeherder/docs/testcases.md

 ------------------
 Select any failed job and click the 'Log' icon in the lower navbar.

-**Expected**: The Logviewer loads in a new tab, and it contains correct job and revision information in the top left corner, and it preloads to the first failure line if one exists.
+**Expected**: The Logviewer loads in a new tab, and it contains correct job and revision information in the top left corner, and it preloads and scrolls to the first failure line if one exists.

-Click on another failure line in the failed step.
+Click on another failure line.

 **Expected**: The log should scroll to that failure line.

-Click on 'show successful steps'.
-(DELETE ME?
-I can't find this on a failing mochitest log)

-**Expected**: Green successful step bars should appear in the top right panel.
-(DELETE ME?
-I can't find this on a failing mochitest log)

-Click on a successful step.
-(DELETE ME?
-I can't find this on a failing mochitest log)

-**Expected**: The log contents should scroll to the -- Start -- line for that step.
-(DELETE ME?
-I can't find this on a failing mochitest log)

 Thumbwheel/scroll/swipe downwards or upwards.

 **Expected**: The log should quickly load new chunks when encountering a log boundary.